 “They have the same problems as the ranchers up here as far as the hill ground not having any water on it, and not growing any feed,” she says.
 “My ranch is in the Delta and I see every day the way the ecosystem is changing, and it just makes me sick that they are going to try to take all that water.
 We're sub-irrigated so when they take fresh water out of the Delta, the water that comes under my ground is most likely going to be extremely salty and going to have more of the selenium and pesticides.
 So now we're going to get all the garbage … tainting our feed.”

 “Every 10 to 12 years, you have a dry period in California.
 That's where we live and you have to deal with it,” Cunningham says, commenting on the politicization of the drought.
 “To use it as a platform to get these tunnels through, it's unbelievable to me because the water still isn't there.
 Tunnels or not, the water is not there to take.
 If they go in and build these things, they will take what little remains.”

-With 1,400 reservoirs in California, Minton says last year the agencies provided much of the available water to corporate agricultural interests in the Central Valley primarily to feed the almond and pistachios farms, water intensive crops planted in the middle of a desert.
+With 1,400 reservoirs in California, Minton says that in 2014, the agencies provided much of the available water to corporate agricultural interests in the Central Valley primarily to feed the almond and pistachios farms, water intensive crops planted in the middle of a desert.